-Click on the network interface name that corresponds to the IP address from Step 2:

-Next, click on the "start" or green shark fin button.
+Click on the network interface name that corresponds to the IP address from Step 2: Next, click on the blue shark fin button in the upper left corner.

 At this point, you should be seeing a growing list.
 It is a copy of every packet being handled by your network interface!